 Work with faculty from various disciplines on our 16-credit Certificate in Conflict Transformation & Social Entreprenuership.
-This certificate aims to integrate insights from conflict management, the social sciences, and the exploding, exciting, field of social entrepreneurship!
+This certificate aims to integrate insights from conflict transformation, social sciences, and social entrepreneurship!

 Certificate in Conflict Transformation & Social Entrepreneurship